reaktor/node-tupas/README.md

 });
 ```

-### Sample application
+### Sample applications

+Examples of host applications are provided:

-See `sample/app.js` for a simple usage example with Express.
+- See `sample/express/app.js` for a simple usage example with [Express](http://expressjs.com).
 Run the
-sample app locally with `node sample/start-sample.js`.
+sample app locally with `node sample/express/start-sample.js`.
+- See `sample/hapi/tupas-plugin.js` for a simple usage example with [Hapi](http://hapijs.com).
+Run the sample app
+locally with `node sample/hapi/start-sample.js`.